What Is a Wheat Allergy?

 Wheat allergy can cause a severe allergic reaction called anaphylaxis.
 Anaphylaxis might start with some of the same symptoms as a less severe reaction, but can quickly get worse.
 The person may have trouble breathing or pass out.
 More than one part of the body might be involved.
 If it isn't treated, anaphylaxis can be life-threatening.

 What's the Difference Between Wheat Allergy and Celiac Disease?

 An allergy to wheat involves an allergic response to a protein in wheat.
 Gluten is not one of the wheat proteins that typically causes an allergic reaction.
 Gluten is involved in a condition called celiac disease.

 It's easy to confuse celiac disease with wheat allergy, but they are very different.
 Celiac disease does not cause an allergic reaction.
 With celiac disease, there is a different type of immune system response in the intestines, causing a problem with the absorption of food.

 While people with wheat allergy can usually eat other grains, people with celiac disease cannot eat any food containing gluten, which is also found in other grains such as barley, rye, and sometimes oats.

+An epinephrine auto-injector is a prescription medicine that comes in a small, easy-to-carry container.
+It's easy to use.
+Your doctor will show you how.
 Kids who are old enough can be taught how to give themselves the injection.
-If they are responsible for carrying the epinephrine, it should be nearby, not locked in a locker or in the nurse's office.
+If they carry the epinephrine, it should be nearby, not left in a locker or in the nurse's office.

 Wherever your child is, adult caregivers should always know where the epinephrine is, have easy access to it, and know how to give the shot.
 Staff at your child's school should know about the allergy and have an action plan in place.
 Your child's rescue medications (such as epinephrine) should be accessible at all times.